To ensure that all students and members of our school community understand:

 Vision for digital technology at our school

-Frankston SDS understands that digital technologies including the internet, apps, computers and tablets can provide students with rich opportunities to support learning and development in a range of ways.
+Frankston SDS understands that safe and appropriate use of digital technologies including the internet, apps, computers and tablets can provide students with rich opportunities to support learning and development in a range of ways.

 Digital technologies enable our students to interact with and create high quality content, resources and tools.
 It also enables personalised learning tailored to students’ particular needs and interests and provides alternatives for assessment, reporting and feedback.